-Now in many towns in Mexico the main square is called the Zócalo.
+Now in many towns in Mexico, the main square is called the Zócalo.

 Colonial Town Planning

 In 1573, King Philip II ordained in the Laws of the Indies that colonial towns in Mexico and other Spanish colonies should be planned in a certain manner.
 They were to be laid out in a grid pattern with a rectangular plaza in the center surrounded by straight streets that intersect at right angles.
-The church was located on one side (usually the east) of the plaza, and the government building was to be built on the opposite side.
+The church was to be located on one side (usually the east) of the plaza, and the government building was to be built on the opposite side.
 Buildings surrounding the plaza would have arcades to allow merchants to conveniently set up shop there.
 The central plaza was thus designed to be the religious, political, economic and cultural heart of the city.

 Most of Mexico's colonial towns reflect this design, but there are some, such as the mining towns of Taxco and Guanajuato, which were built on locations with uneven topography where this plan could not be fully implemented.

 These towns have windy streets instead of the straight streets in an even grid pattern that we usually see.

 The Mexico City Zocalo is the original, most representative, and most famous one.
 Its official name is Plaza de la Constitución.
 It is located over the ruins of the Aztec capital city Tenochtitlan.